gema-arta/heiwa/docs/poc/5-System_Configuration.md

 # As the root user in the host system.
 # mount -R /boot /media/Heiwa/boot

-# Export target kernel version to use on installation steps.
+# Export the kernel version to use on installation steps.
 export KVER="5.13.13-heiwa-x86_64"

 # Install.